NilPointer-Software/bdfd-wiki/src/bdscript/argCount.md

 ```

 ## Parameters
-- `text`: The text to get word count from.
+- `text`: The text to get word count for.

 ## Example
 ```